-- Ensure sufficient disk space on /usr/hdp/<version> (roughly 3GB for each additional HDP release). - If you plan to add new services available with HDP to your cluster, the new services might include new service accounts.
-Any operational procedures required to support these new service accounts should be performed prior to the upgrade.
-The accounts will typically be required on all nodes in the cluster. - Additional components will be added to the cluster as part of the HDP 3.0 upgrade including YARN ATSv2, YARN Registry DNS, and additional Hive Clients required for the Spark History Server.
+- Ensure sufficient disk space on /usr/hdp/<version> (roughly 3GB for each additional HDP release). - Additional components will be added to the cluster as part of the HDP 3.0 upgrade including YARN ATSv2, YARN Registry DNS, and additional Hive Clients required for the Spark History Server.
 If your cluster has kerberos enabled, you must configure Ambari to manage the Kerberos admin credentials prior to the upgrade so the appropriate Kerberos principals can be created during the upgrade process.